odyssey4me/openshift-znc/README.md

 1) Download the znc.conf from this repo or create your own
 2) Turn that file into a config map by running:
 `oc create configmap znc-config --from-file=./znc.conf`
+3) Pause the rollouts so we can make all our changes without rolling updates `oc rollout pause dc/znc-demo`
-3) Map the configmap to the deployment config by running:
+4) Map the configmap to the deployment config by running:
-`oc volume dc/openshift-znc --add --configmap-name=znc-config`
+`oc volume dc/znc-demo --add --configmap-name=znc-config --mount-path='/znc-config/configs/'`
+5) Set an ENV var to tell the scripts running in the pod to use a different config path `oc env dc/znc-demo DATADIR='/znc-config'`
+6) Resume deployments
+`oc rollout resume dc/znc-demo`
-4) Now OCP will re-deploy and the znc.conf file is mounted in a /znc-config path on the running container
+7) Now OCP will re-deploy and the znc.conf file is mounted in a /znc-config path on the running container

 You can do all of the above with the webconsole too - it's fairly straight-forward:  Start by going the deployment, scroll down and click "Add Config Files".
 Continue from there...